ScilifelabDataCentre/Anubis/anubis/documentation.md

 - As a reviewer, you have access to all submitted proposals in the call.
 - Depending on the policy for the call, you should read all or only some of the proposals.
 - To download all proposals and their attached files, go to the call page.
   In the right-hand upper corner, there are two small black buttons:
-  1. "Submitted proposals Excel file", which allows you to download the information in all submitted proposals in Excel format.
+  1. **Submitted proposals Excel file**, which allows you to download the information in all submitted proposals in Excel format.
 This does not contain the files attached to proposals, if any.
-  2. "Submitted proposals zip file", which contains the above Excel file, **and** all files attached to the proposals.
+  2. **Submitted proposals zip file**, which contains the above Excel file and all files attached to the proposals.
 The naming of the files indicates which one belongs to which proposal.
-- It is also possible to browse the proposals in a list display by clicking the blue button by the item "All proposals" on the call page.
+- It is also possible to browse the proposals in a list display by clicking the blue button by the item **All proposals** on the call page.

 #### How to fill in your reviews

-1. Click on the item "My reviews" in the top menu.
+1. Click on the item **My reviews** in the top menu.
    - The list of all reviews for your user account are shown in a table, which can be sorted by any column.
    - **Note** that the table may have more than one page, depending on the number of proposals.
 Use the page selector at the bottom right of the table.
-2. Click on the link "Review" to view the review of the proposal on that line in the table.
+2. Click on the link **Review** to view the review of the proposal on that line in the table.
 3. Edit the review.
 4. Click **Finalize** to indicate that you are done with the review.